-Jonathan is Assistant Professor of Economics at the University of Toronto, Assistant Professor at the Munk School of Global Affairs and Public Policy (Cross-Appointed Affiliated Faculty), and Associate Investigator at The Centre for Applied Genomics.
+Jonathan is Assistant Professor of Economics at George Mason University and Associate Investigator at The Centre for Applied Genomics.
 His research focuses on the emerging field of “genoeconomics” (which combines insights and methods from both economics and genetics to find genetic variants associated with economic preferences and outcomes and tackle questions of interest to both fields), applied microeconomics, and behavioral and experimental economics.
 He is a core researcher of the Social Science Genetic Association Consortium (SSGAC).

 Prior to joining the George Mason University, Jonathan was Assistant Professor of Economics at the University of Toronto, and prior to that he was a Postdoctoral Researcher in the Department of Economics at Harvard University and with the SSGAC.
 Jonathan completed a PhD in Economics at Harvard University in 2011, where he was a Trudeau Scholar.
 His doctoral work employed a multidisciplinary approach, importing insights from genetics, neuroscience, and psychology to study questions of interest to economists, such as human capital formation, the determinants of economic outcomes, and the effect of cognitive biases on economic choices.
 During his doctorate, Jonathan also spent a semester at Princeton University working on a project in neuroeconomics.
 Jonathan holds a Bachelor's degree in Mathematics and a Master's degree in Economics from Queen's University.
 Between his doctorate and his postdoc, Jonathan worked for the management consulting firm McKinsey & Company and as an economist in the Monetary and Capital Markets Department at the International Monetary Fund in Washington, DC.